-I’m a big fan of improvising to help lessen your workload as Dungeon Master.
-I constantly look for new ways that I can spend less time doing tedious book keeping and focus on the story or interesting encounters.
+I constantly look for new ways that I can spend less time doing tedious bookkeeping and focus on the story or interesting encounters.
 One tool that has helped me do just that is Kobold Fight Club.

 Kobold Fight Club is an encounter builder.
 An encounter builder is a tool that aids the DM in creating an encounter.
 What that means is that it is a tool that has features that help the DM select monsters that are appropriately balanced for their party.
 There are plenty of encounter builders online, but Kobold Fight Club is my favorite because of all of the additional tools and information that the tool gives you.

-Here’s a cheat sheet for what each encounter difficulty means:
+Here’s a cheat sheet for each difficulty threshold:

 - Easy – Minimal risk of harm.
 No risk of death.